I’ve been following this case for about a month now. It’s a good demonstration of how cutting health case costs is going to be harder than it seems.

-You see, if you cuts costs – even in ways unrelated to patient care, like becoming more efficient with paperwork –you are still cutting someone’s revenue stream.
+You see, if you cut costs – even in ways unrelated to patient care, like becoming more efficient with paperwork – you are still cutting into someone’s revenue stream.

-If you spend $1 less on health care – no matter how noble or justified that reduction is – it means that someone, somewhere, is getting $1 less, and they’ll likely move to protect that revenue.
+If you spend $1 less on health care – no matter how noble or justified that reduction is – it means that someone, somewhere, is earning $1 less, and they’re likely to try and protect that revenue.
 A lot of companies have gotten rich off inefficiency.
 Indeed, in some cases, entire market segments exist to exploit inefficiency, and they’ll employ every ounce of lobbying, exploitation, coercion, and loopholing they can muster to preserve it.

 In this case, an upstart company presented Ford with a way to cut their physical therapy costs by 50%.
 A great thing, right?
-Well, it appears that the incumbent provider did not take kindly to this fact.
+Well, it appears that the incumbent provider did not take kindly to this.

 Court records allege Blue Cross used its position as the state’s dominant insurer to try to crush TheraMatrix as it worked to also sign up Chrysler and General Motors.
 A USA TODAY review of hundreds of pages of e-mails and internal documents that are part of a lawsuit TheraMatrix filed against Blue Cross indicates that TheraMatrix’s efforts to carve out a niche market in managing outpatient physical therapy costs was seen as a threat by officials at Blue Cross and by some Michigan hospitals.